Leviathan321/opensbt-core/README.md

                         The upper bound of each search parameter.
   -m DESIGN_NAMES [DESIGN_NAMES ...]
                         The names of the variables to modify.
-  -o RESULTS_FOLDER     The name of the folder where the results of the search are stored (default: \results\single\) -v                    Whether to use the simuator's visualization.
+  -o RESULTS_FOLDER     The name of the folder where the results of the search are stored (default: /results/single/) -v                    Whether to use the simuator's visualization.
 This feature is useful for debugging and demonstrations, however it reduces the search performance.
   -info                 Names of all defined experiments.
 ```